muvr/muvr-ml/README.md

 There are two ways to get started and work with the code, either by using docker (recommended) or by manually creating conda environment and install the dependenceis.

 ### Using Docker [recommended]
-All of the following commands assumes you have the data on the default Google drive directory on your home directory: `~/Google Drive/Exercise Data`.
+All of the following commands assumes you have the data on the parent directory as this: `../muvr-exercise-data`.
 But you can override that data path by passing `DATA` arg to the command e.g.: `make dev DATA=~/my-data/my-exercises`
 #### Build the container and start a shell
 ```bash